 We will be considered to have terminated as a partnership for U.S. federal income tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a twelve-month period.
 Immediately following this offering, our sponsor will directly and indirectly own more than 50% of the total interests in our capital and profits.
 Therefore, a transfer by our sponsor of all or a portion of its interests in us could result in a termination of us as a partnership for U.S. federal income tax purposes.
 Our termination would, among other things, result in the closing of our taxable year for all unitholders and could result in a deferral of depreciation deductions allowable in computing our taxable income.
 In the case of a unitholder reporting on a taxable year other than the calendar year, the closing of our taxable year may also result in more than twelve months of our taxable income or loss being includable in his taxable income for the year of termination.
 Our termination currently would not affect our classification as a partnership for U.S. federal income tax purposes but instead, after our termination we would be treated as a new partnership for U.S. federal income tax purposes.
-If we were treated as a new partnership, we would be required to make new tax elections and could be subject to penalties if we were unable to determine that a termination occurred.
-Similarly, any actual or deemed transfers of 50% or more of the capital of OCI Wyoming in a twelve-month period will cause a termination of OCI Wyoming, resulting in the same deferral of depreciation deductions discussed above with respect to our termination.
-Please read "Material U.S. Federal Income Tax Consequences-

-Disposition of Units-Constructive Termination" for a discussion of the consequences of our termination for U.S. federal income tax purposes.
+If we were treated as a new partnership, we would be required to make new tax elections and could be subject to penalties if we were unable to determine that a termination of OCI Wyoming, resulting in the same deferral of depreciation deductions discussed above with respect to our termination.
+Please read "Material U.S. Federal Income Tax Consequences-Disposition of Units-Constructive Termination" for a discussion of the consequences of our termination for U.S. federal income tax purposes.